Partnership with the Novo Nordisk Foundation

 Projects supported by the Novo Nordisk Foundation

 The NNHF partnership with the Novo Nordisk Foundation began in 2020.
 Aligning around a shared strategy of addressing inequity in health, the first co-funding initiative sought to accelerate blood disorders care in Kenya and Tanzania.
-Establishing or strengthening 21 centres for people living with haemophilia and Sickle Cell Disease, the project reduced the distance to care by up to 18-hours one-way in Tanzania.
+In 2025, the expansion of this partnership will see NNHF projects quadruple the annual number of beneficiaries reached by 2030.

 Moving Decision and Policy Makers to Action: East Africa Blood Disorders Leadership Forum